-Nabeel Masih, a 16-year-old Christian in Pakistan, has been jailed since 18th September 2016 for a Facebook post that was allegedly blasphemous.
+It’s been one year since Nabeel Masih, a 16-year-old Christian (now 17) in Pakistan, was jailed on 18th September 2016 for a Facebook post that was allegedly blasphemous.

 A Muslim friend accused him of “sharing” and “liking” on Facebook a “defamed and disrespected” photo of the Kaaba, the holiest Islamic site in Mecca.